 Tensile strength: Wire can be stretched and twisted but it will eventually break.
 A wire’s tensile strength when it is new and in perfect condition is different from when it is older and subject to conditions that cause deterioration of the wire.
 If too much metal corrodes away, the line may break under much less stretching force than it might have otherwise at the same temperature and stretching from tree roots in the yard.

-Sun (UV) exposure to the wire casing: Even Black UV protected casing (which is all we use) will suffer over prolonged sun exposure.
+Sun (UV) exposure to the wire casing: Even Black UV-protected casing (which is all we use) will suffer from prolonged sun exposure.
 UV damage is especially prevalent on RED, brown, and green wires.
 UV damage is recognizable as tiny cracks and eventually pieces of casing breaking off and exposing the raw wire.
-Cracks and missing casing allows water to penetrate and react with the metal.
+Cracks and missing casings allow water to penetrate and react with the metal.
 However, if sun deterioration is occurring, then the wire is probably not in a wet environment, as it is not buried so if the wire does not remain wet as it will usually dry with only minimal short-term impact.

 Household electrical wire: This type of wire used to be the norm in this industry, but over time it proved to be inappropriate and less desirable than the wire we use today.
 Household wire, while double cased (The outer case is clear) damages easily and ultimately degrades from long-term ground contact.